bluesockets/palindromes/README.md

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.2/install.sh | bash
 ```

 The project uses node 8.1.3.
-Install it like like :
+Install it with nvm using the following command :

 ```
 nvm install 8.1.3
 ```

-Then let node pull down all the project dependencies then you can install with:
+From the project root in terminal session install project dependencies with the following command:

 ```
 npm install